 The Chemistry Placement Test, taken online in the summer via Canvas, is required for all first-year and transfer students intending to enroll in General, Honors, or Introductory Chemistry.
 Without a Chemistry Placement Test score, students will not be able to pre-register for Chemistry courses.
 After the Chemistry Placement Test is scored, the results will be visible in the Student Portal.
 The Mathematics Placement Test is also required for students' Chemistry placement.
 For more information on placement exams, please consult the New Student Advising website.

-This advanced placement track may fast-track well-prepared students who wish to advance their studies into the various sub-fields of Chemistry, students who wish to double major or minor in Chemistry, or non-Chemistry majors who wish to enroll in advanced courses that require General Chemistry as a prerequisite.
+This placement option provides the opportunity to fast-track well-prepared students who wish to advance their studies into the various sub-fields of Chemistry, double major or minor in Chemistry, or enroll in advanced courses that require completion of General Chemistry I-II-III as a prerequisite.

 Economics Placement Test